 Bonus Reporting for Income Taxes

 Your employer adds any bonuses he gives you to your wages for the year and reports your total wages on your W-2.
 Thus, you report your bonuses as well as your wages when you file your income taxes.
 If your employer withheld more payroll taxes from your bonuses and regular income than you owe, you will receive a refund; otherwise, you will have to pay income taxes on your wages, including your bonuses.

 Some employees worry that they will pay more income taxes altogether if they receive a bonus because the bonus will push their income into a higher tax bracket.
-However, Consumerism Commentary states that this fear is not justified because the IRS does not distinguish between bonus pay and regular pay; if you overpaid taxes during the year, you will get a refund regardless of whether your bonus makes it appear that you earned a far larger amount of income throughout the year than you would have earned without the bonus.
+However, this fear is not justified because the IRS does not distinguish between bonus pay and regular pay.
+If you overpaid taxes during the year, you will get a refund regardless of whether your bonus makes it appear that you earned a far larger amount of income throughout the year than you would have earned without the bonus.